Get

 5. Veterinary Clinic Contact Information

-If your cat were to get hurt or sick during your time away, your pet sitter may need to take them to the vet.
+If your cat has a health condition or were to become injured or sick during your time away, your pet sitter may need to take them to the vet.
 They must be able to take your kitty to their usual vet, who will have details on their medical history.

 6. Letter of Authorization for Emergency Veterinary Care